godot-escoria/escoria-demo-game/docs/terrain.md

 the player and items based on a separate texture.
 You'll make it white and color in the areas where you want something to change.

+A terrain is not strictly necessary.
+In rooms like that, all interactions are handled as if the player had already walked to the target position.

 ## Scaling

 ### Scalenodes